Downtown Memphis, Tennessee

-Downtown Memphis, Tennessee is the central business district of Memphis, Tennessee and is located along the Mississippi River between Interstate 40 to the north, Interstate 55 to the south and I-240 to the east, where it abuts Midtown Memphis.
+Downtown Memphis is the central business district of Memphis, Tennessee, and is located along the Mississippi River between Interstate 40 to the north, Interstate 55 to the south, and Interstate 240 to the east, where it abuts Midtown Memphis.

-It is home to the Memphis Redbirds, the AAA affiliate of the St. Louis Cardinals, and the Memphis Grizzlies NBA team.
+The downtown area is home to the Memphis Redbirds, the AAA affiliate of the St. Louis Cardinals, as well as the Memphis Grizzlies NBA team.

 History

-Downtown is the oldest part of the city and includes the riverfront and the bluffs overlooking the Mississippi River.
-The founders of Memphis dedicated the riverfront to the public "now and forever" as long as the public use continued.
+Downtown Memphis is the oldest part of the city and includes the riverfront and the bluffs overlooking the Mississippi River.
+The founders of Memphis dedicated the riverfront to the public "now and forever" as long as public use continued.
 The land overlooking the riverfront was originally planned to become a "public promenade" to be called Mississippi Row.
 The upper riverfront became the site of the river landing where steamboats were loaded with cotton and other goods in the 19th and early 20th centuries.
 Between 1844 and 1886 the river landing was paved with limestone and granite cobblestones brought in from the upper Midwest.
 This created what is today the largest intact Mississippi River landing still in existence, and is listed on the National Register of Historic Places.
-The explosion of the steamboat Sultana in 1865 near Memphis was one of the worst marine disasters in history.
+The explosion of the steamboat Sultana in 1865 near Memphis was one of the worst maritime disasters in history.

 There are several historic residences downtown, particularly in the Victorian Village neighborhood.
-Other historic homes include the Hunt-Phelan House (1830), the Magevney House (ca. 1835) and the Burkle Estate (1849).
-The Burkle home and the Hunt Phelan House (533 Beale Street) were reputed to have been part of the underground railroad by which escaped slaves made their way to freedom prior to the Civil War.
+Other historic homes include the Hunt-Phelan House (1830), the Magevney House (c.
+1835), and the Burkle Estate (1849).
+The Burkle home and the Hunt-Phelan House (533 Beale Street) were reputed to have been part of the Underground Railroad by which escaped slaves made their way to freedom prior to the Civil War.